Rightpoint/RZUtils/README.md

 `UIViewController` container that uses a segment control to switch between an array of `UIViewControllers`

-## Headers Overview
+## Utility Methods Overview

+#### RZCommonUtils

+Useful macros, mathematical functions, and more.

 #### RZDispatch

-Useful inline functions for working with GCD.
+Useful extensions for working with GCD/libdispatch.

 #### RZLogHelper

 A header with debug log macros that extend `NSLog`, including verbosity levels.

-#### RZUIKitUtilityFunctions

-Useful inline functions for working with `UIKit`.

-#### RZUtilityMacros

-Useful conversion macros and more.

 ## License